0tieno/0tieno/README.md

 </h4> <p>__I'm ready to learn and use whatever tool at hand to finish the work.__
 </p>

-<p> Hi there, I love to build secure software, and cloud-native solutions using code to optimize cost with improved performance.
+<p> Hi there, I am at heart a trained cloud security engineer - (DevOps & DevSecOps) and leader based in Kenya.
 My expertise lies in DevOps, Cloud security, and backend software engineering.
 I also excel in software project management and community leadership.</p>

-🌱 I’m currently working on Azure cloud Security, backend pro software engineering at ALX - Focused on DevOps & DevSecOps.
+<p>I am also a microsoft learn student ambassador and have <a href="https://github.com/0tieno?tab=repositories">built projects</a> and led many technical workshops.</p>

+🌱 I’m currently building secure software systems.

 ⚡ Fun fact: I love helping others more than myself🙄 :)